Fact Checked By Daniel Wood | Post Updated On: April 29, 2023

 Generally, 6 feet pulse hose is applicable for 1 GPM.
 If your machine has 2.8 GPM power, you should attach an almost 17 inches pulse hose to your pressure washer.

-The pressure washer manufacturer always does extensive research to provide its customers the maximum facility and safety at the cheapest price.
+The pressure washer manufacturer always does extensive research to provide its customers with the maximum facility and safety at the lowest price.
 They don’t put a dampener in a pressure washer keeping its hassle and cost in mind.

 For this reason, they make such a kind of pump where the minimum pulsation takes place.
 So, without a pulse hose, you can use your pressure washer.
-Pulse hose is not a mandatory component of your machine, but if you use it, you will be benefitted anyway.
+The pulse hose is not a mandatory component of your machine, but if you use it, you will be benefitted anyway.